 - The “From:” address can still be spoofed.

-- For example, if you’re sending mail through a mailing list, the “From:” field might show your address, while the “Return-Path:” field shows the address of the email list.
+- The Return-Path indicates where bounce messages should go, so the “From:” and Return-Path domains may differ.
+Most mail clients do not display the Return-Path address by default.
+For example, if you’re sending mail through a mailing list, the “From:” field might show your address, while the “Return-Path:” field shows the address of the email list.

-SPF doesn’t survive email forwarding
+4. Email SPF doesn’t survive email forwarding

 SPF does not inherently support email forwarding.
-Any SPF records from senders trying to reach you through a forwarding address won’t validate, because to the receiving server, it looks like the message is coming from the forwarding server, not the source.Identifying originating IP addresses
+Any SPF records from senders trying to reach you through a forwarding address won’t validate because, to the receiving server, it looks like the message is coming from the forwarding server—not the source-identifying originating IP addresses.